AdamBoley/Project-Beergate/README.md

     - search_results - in progress
 - Style AllAuth templates - sign-in, sign-up, login, logout, email, password, etc -

-Modify sorting to use a checkbox group like GW - https://stackoverflow.com/questions/31145498/how-to-submit-checklist-in-django-with-get

-Note regarding search_results and user_reviews:
-The mobile view displays at 576px
-However, horizontal phones will use the >576px width vertical phones top out at about 412px, so apply cols and offsets to satisfy this, and note these observations fully The major exception is the Surface Duo, which is a hybrid tablet/phone
+- add class and method docstrings

 To do:

-- Allow the superuser (user ID = 1) to update and delete all posts as well as users, so that the admin does not have to use the admin panel
-    - related, allow the superuser to quickly access the admin panel from the front-end
-    - update method auto-disapproves, so admin panel access would be required anyway
-    - This renders the justification moot
-    - However, could use an AdminUpdateReview view that does not use the methods, and hence does not auto-disapprove the review
-    - on the other hand, this could be a security issue - if there is a partial security breach, where the superuser's admin credentials are compromised, then the dummy admin page still offers some protection.
-The attacker may have the admin credentials, but cannot put them to use beyong deleting or updating the admin's reviews
-    - if this feature is implemented, then an attacker can essentially have access to the admin panel from the front-end
-    - also, if more superusers are added, then this feature may fail or would need to be recoded
-    - My Mentor's thoughts are....

-- update data model with a OPTIONAL field for where a beer may be purchased.
-'If you bought this beer online, where did you buy it from?' - encourages traffic to brewery websites
-    - From a user perspective, this is easy to do on a PC with multiple tabs, but less easy to do with a mobile device
-    - My Mentor's thoughts are....
+Notes for Mentor call:

+Questions:

+- Have heard that the random method can be slow - how, why, and can anything be done to counter this?
+    - May be better to use a random number generator
+    - Then filter by that random number generator
+    - But also not all indexes are active as some records have been deleted

+- The SECURE_SSL_REDIRECT and SECURE_HSTS_SECONDS security settings provided last session caused localhost to fail
+    - Is it acceptable to not include these?
+    - Use a conditional - if working in deployment, apply these settings

-- move sorting menu from navbar to its own navbar only on the index page - perhaps use a def get method to render a custom context that informs/reminds the user of the criteria they are filtering/sorting by.
+- move sorting menu from universal navbar to its own navbar only on the index page - perhaps use a def get method to render a custom context that informs/reminds the user of the criteria they are filtering/sorting by

-- Create a view to order by return of average_score
+- How to create a view to order by the output of a class method

-- capitalise the type and colour field somewhere so that the filtering views do not miss any reviews.
-Can filter() use a list?
+    - average_score method
+    - Ronan will look into this

+- For UpdateReview, say that this is based off of a code snippet, I understand what is happening in general if not specific terms.

+- Custom 404 and 500 error pages - https://stackoverflow.com/questions/17662928/django-creating-a-custom-500-404-error-page

+- Capitalise AddReviewView type and colour inputs, similar to how user id is retrieved

+- Add blank and null to Hops field, modify input label to be specifically optional

+- Optional purchased_from CharField in Review

 - look into displaying the total number of comments on the search_results and user_reviews pages using a similar thing to BeerReviewSingle

 - update image field label in add_review and update_review to explictly make it optional
-- Remove Hops field from Review - this is not always available on bottled beers and certainly not for draught beers

 - After submitting a User Review Form, add a link to submit a new review to the success text box

 - ensure all templating language is properly indented

 - remove all extraneous / commented-out code

-- Filters in queryset appear to be case-sensitive
+- Remove unnecessary 'View's for views class-names

+- Add additional classes to forms.py widgets to control input element widths?

 - Implement tests from Django-Experimentation repo
-- add class and method docstrings

 - Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text

+- Have enough records in the database so that all sorting and filtering views work and can be demostrated

 - Use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically.
     - adding an upvote automatically is difficult, since the add_review function does not allow an upvote to be assigned during the upload/save process
     - disabling the upvote/downvote buttons is relatively simple - use the checker statement employed elsewhere